nZEDb/nZEDb/docs/Installing.md

  	composer.phar to composer.

 Either:
-	1) If you will *not* be working on the code (most people), DO the git clone then run this command:
+	1) If you will *not* be working on the code (most people), DO the git clone then run these commands:

+	cd nZEDb
 	composer install

 This will install the latest stable version of the code.